 Fifty years ago I was a senior in high school in Dallas, Texas.
 Working in the darkroom of a small family newspaper I was shooting a Kodak Retina Reflex, 35mm.
 I had two bodies and three lenses, a light meter and a big graphic arts camera.
 Was unstopable.
 I was wide eyed, hiding from the war, I had heard the shots in Dealy Plaza.
-Didn't know squat, some things never change.
-2015 is here, never thought I would live this long.
-Am working on new pic's of the Gulf Coast, Texas to Key West.
+Didn't know squat, some things never change 2016 back in Texas, Mixing chemicals in the darkroom.
+Think I need to change my web name to "Still In The Dark".
 MJB

 6 Dec 2013 — 828 views